acharkq/MolCA/README.md

 ## Dataset

 Unzip the `./dataset.zip` under the `./data/` directory.
-It contains the molecule caption dataset of CheBI-20 and the retrieval dataset of KV-PLM and MoMu.
+It contains the molecule caption dataset of CheBI-20 and the retrieval dataset of PCDes and MoMu.

 ## Checkpoints

-We share the checkpoints for reproducing results of molecule-text retrieval and for reproducing results of molecue captioning on the CheBI-20 dataset.
+We share the checkpoints for reproducing results of molecule-text retrieval and for reproducing results of molecule captioning on the CheBI-20 dataset.

 Please downlaod the checkpoint from this [link](https://ufile.io/6vffm5bg) and unzip it under the all_checkpoints directory